dsiganos/pstorm_co_uk/content/project/airvana/index.md

 Montavista Linux.
 Worked on an telephony turret device that supported SIP and RTP calls.
 Wrote a CDR collection and dispatch module for the turret.
 Wrote a CDR forwarding application that run on both Windows and Linux servers.
-Developed multiple network python scripts for automatic testing
+Developed multiple network python scripts for automatic testing of the devices.
+Wrote scripts for manufacturing processes and testing.